 Week 32 Pregnancy: Feeling Tired

-Feeling tired is a very normal symptom during the final weeks of pregnancy.
-Not only is your body working hard to support your growing baby.
-But now your large belly, kicking baby, and the frequent need to get up and pee can make sleeping difficult and increase exhaustion.
+Feeling tired is a very normal symptom during the third trimester of pregnancy.
+Your body is working hard to support your growing baby.
+Also, your large belly, kicking baby, and the frequent need to get up and pee can make sleeping difficult and increase exhaustion.

 Most moms report more fatigue in the evening than in the morning, with increases in the seventh to ninth month of pregnancy (5).
 With this in mind, consider scheduling errands in the morning when your energy levels are higher.
 Also, plan big projects such as painting the nursery for the earlier months of your pregnancy.
 (To those who are reading this and are already in the seventh to ninth months of their pregnancy, try to delegate the work to friends and family.
 Chances are they’re looking for ways to serve you, and big projects are a great opportunity!)